craighckby-stack/sovereign-v86/README.md

 through 106 iterations of recursive self-improvement (rolled back to v86 for optimal performance)*

 Built on free-tier APIs.
 MIT licensed.
-Production-ready.

-how to
+How to

 input github repo and name